Petauke

 Petauke is a town and seat of Petauke District located in the Eastern Province of Zambia.

-Petauke is 425 km from the capital city Lusaka, roughly halfway between Lusaka and the Malawi border.
+Petauke is 400 km east of Lusaka, the capital city of Zambia, just off the Great East Road.
 The main spoken language of the 14,000 residents is Nsenga.

-Like the Tonga of southern province, the Nsenga do not know exactly where they came from, although it has been accepted that they were earliest migrants from great Luba-Lunda, probably came following the escarpment together with the Zulu, Shona and other southern African peoples.
-Unfortunately, this fact is challenged on account of language.
-Luba groups mostly settled in northern Zambia and part of central Zambia whereas the Lunda groups settled in North western and western Zambia.
-These groups have similarities in their languages if not they are dialects.
-But for the nsenga it is unique, actually, it was until the Ngoni marauders settled among them because they were loosely organised.
-Eventually, the Ngoni "lost" their language.

 Most telecommunication is by two local radio stations; Radio PASME, 91.3 and Radio Explorers, 88.1fm, which cover up to 120 km; mainly used by local businessmen, political leaders and traditional chiefs to disseminate their information.
-The District now has the reception of the three major cellular providers in the country- Airtel, Cell Z and MTN.

 The town is situated in an agricultural area; farmers produce maize, cotton, sunflower, groundnut, soya beans and many other crops.
-Industries include two cotton ginneries, one roofing industry,a number of small scale maize millers and cooking-oil refiners, three breweries, and small scale saw-mills.
+Industries include two cotton ginneries, one roofing industry, a number of small scale maize millers and cooking-oil refiners, three breweries, and small scale saw-mills.
 Government is putting up a milling plant for prisons.

-The town has two major health facilities.
-A district hospital and an urban clinic.
-There are a few other upcoming privately owned clinics.